 With nearly one mile of waterfront on the beautiful Lake Ossipee, our campers are able to take part in a wide variety of watersports and beachside activities.
 Whether it’s taking a kayak or canoe out for leisurely ride, setting sail on one of our sailboats, waterskiing or wakeboarding with our trained staff, or enjoying a s’mores cookout on the beach at sunset, our campers can always find something fun at the waterfront.

-For campers interested in developing more advanced and specialized athletic skills, particularly those campers looking to compete athletically during the school year, we offer daily Intensives led by our most experienced and talented instructors.
+For campers interested in developing more advanced and specialized athletic skills, particularly those campers looking to compete athletically during the school year, we offer weekly Intensives led by our most experienced and talented instructors.
 For example, our volleyball Intensives are run by two Division I college athletes, and our soccer Intensives by highly-trained European players and youth coaches.

 In addition to our Intensives Program, we offer optional Strength and Conditioning classes every week.
 These include a Speed & Agility class, Core Strengthening, and Yoga.
 We also have staff on hand to monitor and supervise specific workouts our campers sometimes bring to camp from their athletic coaches at home, including specific forms of weight training and swimming.

 Our Intensive Program is not limited to athletics.
 We have offered Intensives in Painting and Drawing, in which a camp mom who is an accomplished artist worked with our campers to plan and paint a Camp Robin Hood mural, Woodworking, in which campers assisted in the construction of new benches and bleachers, and Theater, which included improvisation and audition workshops.